Fluid Reasoning Representations: Causal Validation

 \subsection{Positive Steering}

-To test hypothesis \textbf{(1)} -- that representational adaptations reflect genuine improvements in understanding of abstract puzzle structure -- we conduct positive steering experiments.
-We inject action and predicate representations extracted from late stages of reasoning traces into early reasoning traces and measure accuracy improvements.
-We find that these representations boost accuracy, demonstrating they encode operationally useful structural understanding.
-Furthermore, cross-naming representations improve performance across different namings, providing evidence for hypothesis \textbf{(2)}: symbolic abstraction that transcends specific lexical forms.
+We inject late-stage action and predicate representations into early reasoning traces and measure held-out accuracy.
+Gains from cross-naming vectors test whether the representation abstracts beyond a specific lexical naming.

 \paragraph{Experimental Setup.} Our steering procedure selects a steering layer $L$, token window $[t_{\text{start}}, t_{\text{end}})$, and steering scale $s$.
 We collect three types of steering vectors at layer $L$ from the 40 correctly solved puzzles: \textbf{(1)} centered \textbf{in-naming} representations $\tilde{\mathbf{r}}_a^{N,L,T}$ for all actions and predicates, \textbf{(2)} \textbf{cross-naming} representations $\bar{\mathbf{r}}_a^{L,T}$ averaged across all namings, and \textbf{(3)} random Gaussian vectors $\mathbf{v}_{\text{rand}}[a]$ scaled to match the norm of \textbf{in-naming} representations.
 We extract prefixes of $t_{\text{end}}$ tokens from a hold-out set of 100 different 4-block problem rollouts as our intervention dataset.
 For each prefix, we identify token indices $i$ corresponding to action or predicate $a$, obtain hidden states $\mathbf{h}_i^L$ at layer $L$, and apply the following norm-preserving intervention: